zipcity15/QSS20-S26-Final_Project-Jack_Zipper/README.md

 ## Guiding Question

 In the eastern region of the Democratic Republic of the Congo, a region rocked by the resurgence of the M23 insurgency, how does the introduction of aid influence flows of internally displaced persons (IDPs) in the region?
-Nationally, how has violence impacted aid spending?
+Nationally, how has violence impacted patterns of aid spending?
 To what extent does aid respond to violence at the local level in the DRC?

 ---